 BYU PROVIDES NEW INSIGHTS

-Recently, Dr. Thomas Wayment, a professor of ancient scripture at BYU, and Haley Wilson Lemmon, “…uncovered evidence that Smith and his associates used a readily available Bible commentary…” They point out that “Adam Clarke’s famous Holy Bible, Containing the Old and New Testaments, was a mainstay for Methodist theologians and biblical scholars alike, and was one of the most widely available commentaries in the mid-1820s and 1830s in America,” and argue “that Clarke is the primary source Smith used.”
+Recently, Dr. Thomas Wayment, a professor of ancient scripture at BYU, and Haley Wilson Lemmon, “…uncovered evidence that Smith and his associates used a readily available Bible commentary…” They point out that “Adam Clarke’s famous Holy Bible, Containing the Old and New Testaments, was a mainstay for Methodist theologians and biblical scholars alike, and was one of the most widely available commentaries in the mid-1820s and 1830s in America,” and demonstrate “that Clarke is the primary source Smith used.”

-“Our research has revealed that the number of direct parallels between Smith’s translation and Adam Clarke’s biblical commentary are simply too numerous and explicit to posit happenstance or coincidental overlap.
+Wayment and Lemmon continue, “Our research has revealed that the number of direct parallels between Smith’s translation and Adam Clarke’s biblical commentary are simply too numerous and explicit to posit happenstance or coincidental overlap.
 The parallels between the two texts number into the hundreds, a number that is well beyond the limits of this paper to discuss.
 A few of them, however, demonstrate Smith’s open reliance upon Clarke and establish that he was inclined to lean on Clarke’s commentary for matters of history, textual questions, clarification of wording, and theological nuance.
 In presenting the evidence, we have attempted to both establish that Smith drew upon Clarke, likely at the urging of Rigdon, and we present here a broad categorization of the types of changes that Smith made when he used Clarke as a source.”

 SOURCE OF JAREDITE ROCKS